bnfour/md-mods/readme.md

 # Installation
 These are [MelonLoader](https://melonwiki.xyz/) mods.
 In order to run these, you need to have it installed. **Only 0.5.7 version of MelonLoader is supported** (for now?), absolutely no idea about compatibility with newer versions.
 Once you have MelonLoader installed, drop the DLLs of desired mods into mods folder.
+Remove to uninstall.

 Rather than downloading these, I suggest (reviewing the source and) building them yourself -- this way you'll be sure the mods behave as advertised.
 See "Building Instructions" section below.
 Otherwise, please verify the downloads via checksums provided for every release.